 (C) violation of, or failure to observe any of the terms and conditions of the Act, this chapter, the certificate of registration, or order of the agency; or

-(D) existing conditions that constitute a substantial threat to the public health or safety or the environment.
+(D) existing conditions that constitute a substantial threat to public health or safety or the environment.

 (3) Each certificate of registration revoked by the agency ends at the end of the day on the date of the agency's final determination to revoke the certificate of registration, or on the revocation date stated in the determination, or as otherwise provided by the agency order.

-(4) Except in cases in which the occupational and public health or safety requires otherwise, no certificate of registration shall be suspended or revoked unless, prior to the institution of proceedings therefore, facts or conduct that may warrant such action shall have been called to the attention of the registrant in writing and the registrant shall have been afforded an opportunity to demonstrate compliance with all lawful requirements.
+(4) Except in cases in which the occupational and public health or safety requires otherwise, no certificate of registration shall be suspended or revoked unless, before the institution of proceedings, therefore, facts or conduct that may warrant such action shall have been called to the attention of the registrant in writing and the registrant shall have been allowed to demonstrate compliance with all lawful requirements.

 (t) Reciprocal recognition of out-of-state certificates of registration.

-(1) Whenever any radiation machine is to be brought into the state for any temporary use, the person proposing to bring the machine into the state shall apply for and receive a notice from the agency granting reciprocal recognition prior to beginning operations.
+(1) Whenever any radiation machine is to be brought into the state for any temporary use, the person proposing to bring the machine into the state shall apply for and receive a notice from the agency granting reciprocal recognition before beginning operations.
 The request for reciprocity shall include a:

 (A) completed RC Form 226-1 (Business Information Form);